Desoxyn Abuse Signs, Symptoms, and Addiction Treatment

 - Chest pain.

-As use or abuse of the drug continues, the person is in danger of developing a dependency to the drug, as well as increased tolerance.
+As use or abuse of Desoxyn continues, the person is in danger of developing a dependency on the drug, as well as increased tolerance.

 As tolerance begins to build, Desoxyn no longer has the ability to produce the results it once did.
 The user will have to continue upping their dose in order to counteract their increasing tolerance.

 Dependence occurs when the brain begins to only operate normally with the substance present.
 When Desoxyn is not available or available at the desired level, the person will not feel well and will experience significant discomfort, called drug withdrawal.

 Some amount of tolerance and physiological dependence may occur with normal prescription use, and not every user who experiences these phenomena will become addicted.
 However, recreational use or repeated misuse of a prescription places the user in a precarious position in which addiction is close at hand.

 Addiction is seen in an intense desire to attain and use more Desoxyn, even when the likely outcomes will be negative.
 Someone addicted to the medication may:8

 - Have more chaotic relationships or isolate themselves from friends.

 - Struggle to maintain their responsibilities at home, work, or school.

 - Make multiple attempts to reduce or end use ineffectively.